-- " Full Plan review every five years - " Annual review of policy and map changes annual review by staff - " Quarterly Plan Amendments as necessary and when requested by the rezoning applicant - Zoning decisions are based primarily on area plans, which are components of the adopted general plan, in this case Plan Hamilton.
-The County's five different Area Plans were developed to include Place Type (land use) and capital improvement recommendations to inform rezoning requests. - Although the Planning Commission meets monthly, it will consider requests to amend the Area Plan quarterly. - Planning staff will consult with applicants to determine whether this type of amendment is necessary for a particular rezoning request. - An Area Plan amendment and its companion rezoning case may be heard on the same agenda.
+- " Full plan review every five years - " Annual Review of policy and map changes annual review by staff - " Applicant Requested Plan Amendments as necessary and when requested by rezoning applicant

+- Zoning decisions are based primarily on area plans, which are components of the adopted general plan, in this case Plan Hamilton.
+The County's five different Area Plans were developed to include Place Type (land use) and capital improvement recommendations to inform rezoning requests. - Although the Planning Commission meets monthly, it will consider requests to amend the Area Plan every six months with the first amendment occurring at least six months after the original plan adoption. - Planning staff will consult with applicants to determine whether this type of amendment is necessary for a particular rezoning request. - An Area Plan amendment and its companion rezoning case may be heard on the same agenda.